-- Size: Jaguars are bigger and bulkier.
-They can weigh between 100 to 250 pounds (45 to 113 kg), while leopards are smaller, weighing 60 to 175 pounds (27 to 80 kg).
+- Jaguars are bigger and bulkier than leopards.
+They can weigh between 100 to 250 pounds (45 to 113 kg).
+Leopards are the smaller of the two cats.
+They weigh between 60 to 175 pounds.

 Physical Comparison Table: Jaguar vs Leopard